mlibrary/text-assembler-django/README.md

 This project does not include documentation for setting up an OAuth provider, just the code for using it as an OAuth client.
 * This application was built on Ubuntu 18.04 and has not been tested on other versions or distributions.
+* This application was built using Python 3.6 and has not been tested on other versions.
 * This application was built using MariaDB 10.2 and has not been tested on other versions or another DBMS.

 Install & Setup